Wireline QA/QC: LQC digitalization

 Data management is more commonly done using a variety of software packages.
 Most equipment manufacturers have data transfer (real-time data transmission) or download software provided for their instruments which permits data editing and limited data manipulation.

 Digitalization and digital solutions are an important part of the oil and gas industry.
-Harnessing new technologies, as Devold said, "is a critical business need".
 Digitalization and finding new software solutions is a mandate in logging because the largest errors come from inadequate knowledge of the position and orientation of the measurement sensors and the biggest problems come from human error.
 This can be partly eliminated by employing smart software solutions.
-No matter how careful, people make mistakes, equipment fails, accidents happen.
+Despite precautions, people make mistakes, equipment fails, accidents happen.
 Effectiveness of a quality wireline logging management system is the ability of the wireline service companies, their engineers and logging witnesses to predict, eliminate, overcome, and compensate for possible problems and limitations.

 Major steps are taken in the field of log data interpretation and visualisation (e. g.
-Interactive Petrophysics by Lloyd's Register, Log Studio by Logtek softwares, Petra® by IHS, GeoSoftware by CGG, JewelSuite by Baker and Hughes, Delphi by Schlumberger, Petrosys, Geolog®, GEOSuite7 to name a few) with some software development in the area of well operational performance management and optimisation (RIGIQ® by Trigpoint Solutions, EnergySys), but log data and contextual information management (including wireline program optimisations) is sadly underrepresented.
+Interactive Petrophysics by Lloyd's Register, Log Studio by Logtek softwares, Petra® by IHS, GeoSoftware by CGG, JewelSuite by Baker and Hughes, Delphi by Schlumberger, Petrosys, Geolog®, GEOSuite7, GeolOil, GeophysX to name a few) with some software development in the area of well operational performance management and optimisation (RIGIQ® by Trigpoint Solutions, EnergySys), but log data and contextual information management (including wireline program optimisations) is sadly underrepresented.
 Some of the wireline service QA/QC companies have developed their own internal software solution to this problem (e. g. one & zero consulting company), but almost none of the software is open-sourced or commercially available.
 At present there can be found one commercial software - RIGPRO by the same company – that offers solutions for digitally supervising all logging data, including the contextual information, in a format that enables quality QA/AC.